-Acute bronchitis may also be caused by noxious agents that are not infectious in nature which is then referred to as irritative causes.
-In many cases, they are inhaled vapors or gases but also smoke.
-Foreign body aspiration may cause acute bronchitis as well.
-Noninfectious agents with high mucous membrane toxicity are, in particular:
+Acute bronchitis may also be caused by noxious agents that are not infectious in nature; these are referred to as irritative causes.
+In many cases, these included inhaled vapors or gases, but also smoke.
+Foreign body aspiration may also cause acute bronchitis.

 - Hydrochloric acid

 - Sulfur dioxide

 Another important noninfectious cause of acute bronchitis is so-called congestive bronchitis, which results from advanced left ventricular insufficiency.

 Progression of Acute Bronchitis

 As a rule, acute bronchitis is noticeable from 1 to a few days after an individual has become infected.
 The incubation period is strongly dependent on the pathogen, however.
 Viruses have a relatively short incubation period, whereas bacterial pathogens take longer to incubate.

 The first signs of acute bronchitis include flu-like symptoms such as fever and fatigue, as well as upper respiratory tract complaints.
 Bronchial symptoms generally manifest themselves only after the bronchi have become infected.

 - Dry, often nagging cough that later becomes productive